SciML/JumpProcesses.jl/docs/src/jump_types.md

 - *`SortingDirect`*: The Sorting Direct Method of McCollum et al. It will usually offer performance as good as `Direct`, and for some systems can offer substantially better performance.
 (Requires dependency graph, see below.)
+- *`QueueMethod`*: The queueing method.
+This is a modification of Ogata's algorihm for simulating any compound point process that evolves through time.
+  This is the only aggregator that handles `VariableRateJump`.
+If rates do not change between jump events (i.e. `ConsantRateJump` or `MassActionJump`) this aggregator is very similar to `NRM`.
+(Requires dependency graph, see below.)

 To pass the aggregator, pass the instantiation of the type.
 For example: